 The Committee consists of 17 voting members.
 The Committee structure is composed of 15 individuals who are appointed to serve as public members, including the Chair, and two individuals who are designated to serve as official representatives of the vaccine manufacturing industry.
 The public members are selected from individuals who are engaged in vaccine research or the manufacture of vaccines, or who are physicians, members of parent organizations concerned with immunizations, representatives of State or local health agencies or public health organizations.
 The public members are classified as special Government employees (SGEs).
 The two members who are designated to serve as representatives of the vaccine manufacturing industry are selected from individuals who are engaged in vaccine research or the manufacture of vaccines.
 Committee members are appointed by the Director of the NVP, in consultation with the National Academy of Sciences; affected entities of the vaccine industry will be consulted, as well, for selection of the two representative members.

-Composition of the Committee includes twelve non-voting ex officio members selected to represent various Federal agencies which have an interest and/or involvement in the development, testing, licensing, production, procurement, distribution and/or production of vaccines and/or vaccine research.
-The non-voting ex-officio members shall include: Administrator, Centers for Medicare and Medicaid Services; Chief Medical Officer, Health Resources and Services Administration; Chief of Public Health, Department of Veterans Affairs; Commissioner of Food and Drug Administration; Director for Health and Nutrition, U.S. Agency for International Development; Director, Centers for Disease Control and Prevention; Director, Division of Vaccine Injury Compensation, Healthcare Systems Bureau, Health Resources and Services Administration; Director, National Institutes of Health; Director, Indian Health Services; Director of the Agency for Healthcare Research and Quality; Deputy Assistant Secretary for Clinical Services, Office of the Assistant Secretary for Health Affairs, Department of Defense; and Deputy Secretary, U.S. Department of Agriculture.
+Composition of the Committee includes 13 non-voting ex officio members selected to represent various Federal agencies which have an interest and/or involvement in the development, testing, licensing, production, procurement, distribution and/or production of vaccines and/or vaccine research.
+The non-voting ex-officio members shall include: Administrator, Centers for Medicare and Medicaid Services; Chief Medical Officer, Health Resources and Services Administration; Chief of Public Health, Department of Veterans Affairs; Commissioner of Food and Drug Administration; Director for Health and Nutrition, U.S. Agency for International Development; Director, Centers for Disease Control and Prevention; Director, Division of Vaccine Injury Compensation, Healthcare Systems Bureau, Health Resources and Services Administration; Director, National Institutes of Health; Director, Indian Health Services; Director of the Agency for Healthcare Research and Quality; Deputy Assistant Secretary for Clinical Services, Office of the Assistant Secretary for Health Affairs, Department of Defense; Deputy Secretary, U.S. Department of Agriculture; and Director, Office of Biomedical Advanced Research and Development Authory (BARDA) in the HHS Office of the Assistant Secretary for Preparedness and Response.
 For those positions that are identified to be occupied by an agency head, the designated official can select their delegated representative.
-There also shall be individuals serving as a non-voting liaison representative for the following entities: America’s Health Insurance Plans, Association of State and Territorial Health Officials, National Association of County and City Health Officials, AIM (Association of Immunization Managers), the Advisory Commission on Childhood Vaccines, the Vaccines and Related Biological Products Advisory Committee, the Advisory Committee on Immunization Practices, the National Biodefense Science Board, the Public Health Agency of Canada, the Ministry of Health of Mexico, the Department of Health of the United Kingdom and the Pan American Health Organization.
+There also shall be individuals serving as a non-voting liaison representative for the following entities: Advisory Commission on Childhood Vaccines; Advisory Committee on Immunization Practices, AIM (Association of Immunization Managers); America’s Health Insurance Plans, American Immunization Registry Association (AIRA); Association of State and Territorial Health Officials; Department of Health of the United Kingdom; Ministry of Health of Mexico; National Association of County and City Health Officials; National Biodefense Science Board; Pan American Health Organization; Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria; Public Health Agency of Canada; and the Vaccines and Related Biological Products Advisory Committee.
 The membership may be extended to include other organizations and/or interest groups as it is deemed necessary by the Director of the NVP or designee to accomplish the established mission of the Committee.

 Members are invited to serve for overlapping terms of up to four years, except any member appointed to fill the vacancy of an unexpired term will be appointed to serve for the remainder of that term.
 Terms of more than two years are contingent upon renewal of the Committee by appropriate action prior to its termination.
 A member may serve after the expiration of their term until their successor has taken office, but no longer than 180 days.